Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Introduction

 The focus of wireless cellular evolution before 5G was on high-fidelity delivery of voice and reliable data transmission at increasing rates.
 4G can be seen as a reliable broadband data pipe, geared towards human-operated mobile devices.
 5G expanded the wireless landscape by considering autonomous machine-type devices, robots, as well as a new class of tactile, human-operated devices.
 This led to two new connectivity types in 5G: low latency, coupled with high reliability, and massive \gls{iot} communication.
 Tracing the further evolution of timely and massive communication needs to account for the 6G features that came to prominence via various technology visions.
 The premises in this article are:

-\begin{itemize} \item With the advances in hardware technology and \gls{ml} and \gls{ai} algorithms, the intelligence at the communicating nodes increases continuously, leading to synergy between communication, computation, and learning.
-The transmitted data can be used to contribute to the learning process and, vice versa, communication could be aided by the intelligence at the nodes and embedded in the protocols.
-As the vision of networked intelligence is emerging, the problem of communication as an accurate reproduction of data bits can be generalized to the problem of communicating the intended meaning, summarized in the phrase \emph{semantic communication}~\cite{popovski2020semantic,lan2021semantic, gunduz2022beyond}.
+\begin{itemize} \item With the advances in hardware technology and \gls{ml} and \gls{ai} algorithms, the intelligence available to communicating devices is steadily increasing, leading to potential synergies between communication, computation, and learning.
+Transmitted data can be used for the learning process and, vice versa, communication can be aided by the intelligence at the nodes and embedded in the protocols.
+As the vision of networked intelligence is emerging, the problem of communication as an accurate reproduction of data bits needs to be generalized to the problem of communicating the relevant information for the desired task, which can include computation, learning and inference, summarized in the phrase \emph{semantic communication}~\cite{popovski2020semantic, lan2021semantic, gunduz2022beyond}.

 \item Recently, there has been a growing awareness that low latency is just one example of a variety of timing constraints in a communication system~\cite{popovski2022perspective}.
-In practice, the timing requirements belong to a more general category in which the usefulness of communication is gauged with respect to the attainment of a goal.
-This is the basis for \textit{pragmatic communication}, where cyber-physical systems interact with each other and the environment.
+In practice, the timing requirements belong to a more general category in which the usefulness of communication is gauged through a goal accomplishment.
+This is the basis for \textit{pragmatic communication}, often called goal-oriented or effective communication in the literature, where cyber-physical systems interact with each other and the environment.

-\item Massive IoT communication has been seen as a supply of data used for training of \gls{ml} algorithms, or as input to inference procedures.
+\item Massive IoT communication has been mainly considered as a mechanism to offload data collected by edge nodes to a central or Cloud server.
 Thus, massive access has traditionally been defined as a problem for uplink transmission.
-Nevertheless, new applications call for revision of this assumption, as various real-time systems require closed-loop communication with a massive number of sensors and actuators.
-Furthermore, data acquired by IoT devices can be used for distributed training of \gls{ml} models, using both uplink and downlink communication. \end{itemize}
+Nevertheless, new applications call for revising this assumption, as various real-time systems require closed-loop communication with a massive number of sensors and actuators.
+The data acquired by IoT devices can be used for distributed training of \gls{ml} models, using both uplink and downlink communications. \end{itemize}